naghamahmed/FLASK_MYSQL_APP/README.md

 - EC2 with SG and IAM role to allow jenkins deploying on ECR and EKS

 # Kubernetes Mainfest

 - Deployment for flask-app image with readiness and liveness
+- ConfigMap for flask-app variables (deployment)
 - ClusterIP service selects the deployment's pod
 - Statefulset for mysql image with (pv and pvs)
+- ConfigMap for mysql variables (statefulset)
 - ClusterIP service selects the statefulset's pod
 - Ingress using nginx-controller